heitorado/heitorado/README.md

 ### Hi there, Heitorado here 👋

-- 🔭 I’m currently working as Ruby Backend Developer at @Guava
+- 🔭 I’m currently working as Ruby Backend Developer at @VTEX
 - 🌱 I’m currently learning Ruby, Rails and a lot about Software Engineering and how to write good, modular and clean code.
 I believe I'll keep learning new things about those topics every day through my carreer.
 - 👯 I’m looking to collaborate on social impact projects
 - 🤔 I’m looking for help with front end development!
 Currently trying to set a path to start learning, I just know the very basics.